-The Local Government (Rating) Act 2002 identifies categories of land that are wholly or partly non-rateable in schedule 1.
-Properties that are wholly non-rateable under the Local Government (Rating) Act should be recorded as such in the Rating Information Database so that rates are not assessed on that property.
+The Local Government (Rating) Act 2002 identifies categories of land that are wholly or partly non-rateable in Schedule 1.
+Properties that are wholly non-rateable under the Local Government Rating Act should be recorded as such in the Rating Information Database so that rates are not assessed on that property.
 Properties that are partly non-rateable will be recorded in the Rating Information Database as such and may receive further rates relief through remissions provided for in this policy.

-The Local Government Act 2002 requires the Council to adopt policies for the remission and/or postponement of rates on Māori Freehold Land (section 102(2) (e)) but we also consider Te Ture Whenua Māori Act 1993 which is the primary legislation governing Māori Freehold Land, the preamble to which sets fundamental principles within which the whenua Māori framework operates:
+The Local Government Act 2002 (LGA 2002) requires the Council to adopt policies for the remission and/or postponement of rates on Māori Freehold Land (section 102(4) (f)) but we also consider both the Te Ture Whenua Māori Act 1993 (TTWMA) which is the primary legislation governing Māori Freehold Land, the preamble to which sets fundamental principles within which the whenua Māori framework operates:

-- a) Recognise whenua Māori as a taonga tuku iho of special significance to Māori. - b) Promote the retention of whenua Māori in the hands of its owners, their whanau, iwi, and their hapū; - c) Protect wāhi tapu. - d) Facilitate the occupation, development, and utilisation of whenua Māori for the benefit of its owners, their whānau, iwi, and their hapū.
+- a) Recognise whenua Māori as a taonga tuku iho of special significance to Māori; - b) Promote the retention of whenua Māori in the hands of its owners, their whanau, iwi, and their hapū; - c) To protect wāhi tapu; and - d) To facilitate the occupation, development, and utilisation of whenua Māori for the benefit of its owners, their whānau, iwi, and their hapū.